 Policies.
-Volunteers and professionals work together to provide a camping program that complies with the policies of the Boy Scouts of America and meets the budget and property guidelines of the council.
+Volunteers and professionals work together to provide a camping program that complies with the policies of Scouting America and meets the budget and property guidelines of the council.

 Positive experience.
 Volunteers and professionals work together to provide a safe, quality, positive camping experience for the Cub Scouts and their leaders.